joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-9/lab.md

 const port = 8000;
 const ejs = require("ejs");

+/**
-app.set("view engine", "ejs"); // we are telling express to use ejs as our view engine.
-This means that express will look for ejs files in the views folder. app.use(express.static("public")); // we are telling express to use the public folder to serve static files.
+ * we are telling express to use ejs as our view engine.
+This means that express will look for ejs files in the views folder.
+ */
+app.set("view engine", "ejs");

+/**
+ *  we are telling express to use the public folder to serve static files.
 This means that express will look for static files in the public folder.
+ */
+app.use(express.static("public"));

 app.get("/", (req, res) => {
   res.render("index");